-F.4.1 The following types of fire extinguishers are recommended for installation and use in family dwellings and living units:

-- (1) Dry chemical - (2) Water, AFFF, FFFP, antifreeze, wetting agent - (3) Halogenated agent - (4) Carbon dioxide - (5) General use residential fire extinguisher - (6) Special purpose residential fire extinguisher

-F.4.2 The following types of extinguishers are considered obsolete and should be removed from service and replaced:

-- (1) Soda acid types - (2) Chemical foam (excluding film-forming agents) - (3) Vaporizing liquid - (4) Cartridge-operated water - (5) Cartridge-operated loaded stream - (6) Copper or brass shell fire extinguishers (excluding pump tanks) joined by soft solder or rivets - (7) Extinguishers rated prior to 1955 and marked B-1, C-1 on the nameplate - (8) Fire extinguishers not listed or labeled
+- F.4.1 The following types of fire extinguishers are recommended for installation and use in family dwellings and living units: - (1) Dry chemical - (2) Water, AFFF, FFFP, antifreeze, wetting agent - (3) Carbon dioxide - (4) General use residential fire extinguisher - (5) Special purpose residential fire extinguisher - F.4.2 The following types of extinguishers are considered obsolete and should be removed from service and replaced: - (1) Soda acid types - (2) Chemical foam (excluding film-forming agents) - Carbon tetrachloride, methyl bromide, and chlorobromomethane (CBM) - (4) Cartridge-operated water - (5) Cartridge-operated loaded stream - (6) Copper or brass shell fire extinguishers (excluding pump tanks) joined by soft solder or rivets - (7) Extinguishers rated prior to 1955 and marked B-1, C-1 on the nameplate - (8) Fire extinguishers not listed or labeled extinguisher unit listed for residential range top protection.
+An ABC dry chemical extinguisher is not the extinguisher of choice because of the possibility of reignition.
+Other agents can have limited effectiveness.
+Water, AFFF, and FFFP can cause dangerous splashing of burning grease and can cause fire to spread.